Easy Vegan Chili Recipe

 - Apple cider vinegar.
 This really helps to add more tanginess to bring the dish together.

 - Coconut sugar.
-You can also use maple syrup.
+You can also use brown sugar, or maple syrup/another liquid sweetener of your choice.

-Firstly, heat the olive oil in a non-stick pan.
-Next, add the garlic, onion, red bell pepper and chilli pepper.
-Cook for 3-4 minutes, until the vegetables start to soften.
+Firstly, heat the olive oil in a non-stick pan over a medium-high heat.
+Next, add the onion, chilli pepper, garlic, bell peppers and celery.
+Cook for 5 minutes, until the vegetables start to soften.

-Add the tinned tomatoes, plant based milk, paprika, garlic powder, salt, cumin, apple cider vinegar, Worcestershire sauce and coconut sugar.
-Bring to a light simmer over a medium heat and cook for 25 minutes, stirring frequently.
-If it starts to dry out, add more plant based milk, water, or veggie broth.
+Next, add the beans, canned tomatoes, cumin, garlic powder, smoked paprika, apple cider vinegar, plant based milk and coconut sugar.
+Bring to a light simmer over a medium heat and cook for 25 minutes, stirring occasionally.
+If it starts to dry out, add more plant based milk or some vegetable stock.

-Add the tamari and lemon juice and simmer for a further 15 minutes.
+Add the soy sauce and lemon juice, then continue simmering for a further 15 minutes.

 How to serve a vegetarian chili